absmach/magistrala-docs/docs/dev-guide/getting-started.md

 ---

 Welcome to the **Magistrala Developer Guide**!
 This guide provides comprehensive instructions for installing, building, running, and interacting with Magistrala, an advanced messaging platform.
-Follow the steps below to get started with Magistrala development, understand its architecture, and interact with the system using the **Magistrala CLI**.
+Follow the steps below to get started with Magistrala development, understand its architecture, and interact with the system.

 ## Fast Start